 With over 400 million professionals on LinkedIn, across 200 different countries, LinkedIn is a fantastic tool when fully utilised.
-Plus, hiring professionals use it for sourcing, background checks, and to find people with your skillset to work at exciting companies. so you want to make sure your profile makes a great impression and is truly representative of who you are.
+Plus, hiring professionals use it daily for headhunting, so you want to make sure your profile makes a great impression and is truly representative of who you are.

 Read on for our top 10 tips for a great LinkedIn profile, whether you’re creating a new one or updating!